Placito/GEST_tasks/README.md

-## Description of Gesp!
+## Description of GEST_tasks!

-Is an application to assist in task management, with the implementation and integration of the various work sectors and their workers in real time so as not to lose information.
+Is an application to assist in task management, with the implementation and integration of the various work sectors and their workers in real time so they don't lose information.
-For that I use a boilertemplate.
+For that I use a boilertemplate with React and Flask.

 # WebApp boilerplate with React JS and Flask API